overextended/overextended.github.io/docs/ox_inventory/Guides/creatingItems.md

     }
 }
 ```

 </TabItem>
 </Tabs>

 ## Making the item usable

+- If you are using ESX, you can continue using `ESX.RegisterUsableItem`.
-If you are using ESX you can continue using `ESX.RegisterUsableItem` (for QBCore that is `QBCore.Functions.CreateUseableItem`) if desired.
+- If you are using QBCore, you can continue using `QBCore.Functions.CreateUseableItem`.

-Using the built-in system is more secure and provides simple progressbar support.
+Using the built-in system is more secure and provides much more functionality.

-An item will be usable when client variables are added to [data/items.lua](https://github.com/overextended/ox_inventory/blob/main/data/items.lua), or has a registered item callback.
+### Client callbacks

 Item callbacks can be added by defining an export (recommended), or by adding it to [items/client.lua](https://github.com/overextended/ox_inventory/blob/main/modules/items/client.lua#L33).

-When defining [item data](https://github.com/overextended/ox_inventory/blob/main/data/items.lua), adding client.export will trigger an event on item use.
+When defining [item data](https://github.com/overextended/ox_inventory/blob/main/data/items.lua#L11), adding client.export will trigger an event on item use.
 The correct formatting is `export = resourceName.exportName`.

 ```lua